stephensmith9/BroBreakout/README.md

 Make sure FileTree is installed in your Squeak 5.2 image before starting.
 If not, you can get it [here](https://github.com/Metacello/metacello) by installing Metacello, which automatically installs FileTree as well.

 Get the Connectors package from Squeak Map.
-Do this by opening 'SqueakMap Catalog' from the Apps menu in Squeak and installing the Connectors package.
+Do this by opening 'SqueakMap Catalog' from the Apps menu in Squeak.
+Then install the Connectors package.
 Make sure you install the 5.2 compatible version to match your Squeak 5.2 environment.

 Once the FileTree and Connectors packages are installed, go ahead and 'git clone' the project to your local machine.